matt-s-lee/wearables/README.md

 ![Homepage GIF](client/public/wearless-homepage.gif)

 "Wearables" is an e-commerce website for wearable technology devices.
-The website is fully functional, allowing users to:
+The website is functional from end-to-end, allowing users to:

 - browse all products in the database;
 - add items in stock to the cart;